 MBA, University of Oxford

-Professor Jamaï‘s professional career spans the business sectors of finance, economics and journalism.
+Professor Jamaï‘s professional career spans the business sectors of finance, economics, and journalism.
 He began teaching at IAU in January 2014 and became Dean of the School of Business and International Relations shortly thereafter.
 He has taught political science and international journalism at American institutions of higher education.
 Among the many prizes and distinctions he has received, Professor Jamaï was named Harvard University’s Nieman Fellow in 2007 and Mason Fellow in 2008.
 He was also awarded the 2008 Tully Center Free Speech Prize, Newhouse School of Communication, Syracuse University, and the International Press Freedom Award from the Committee to Protect Journalists.
 His work in favor of democracy in the Middle East was recognized by the Washington-based Project On Middle East Democracy which awarded him their Leaders for Democracy prize in 2016.

 All program fees include tuition for 3 credits, lodging, insurance, entrance fees to all museums and guest lecture venues, Intra-European transportation to and from each city, breakfast daily and some dinners.